vykimo/dynamic-dialogue/README.md

 ## What Does the App Do?
 **TODO** JEROME/HANS EXPLAIN APP
-The application is built as an examile to demonstrate a customer care application for a mobile phone company.
+The application is built as an example to demonstrate a customer care application for a mobile telecom career company.
-The application code simulates reaching out to a Customer Relationship Management (CRM) system to get details about the products belonging to a specific customer.
+The application code simulates reaching out to a Customer Support team to ask question about battery issue on mobile device, the system load customer data and tries to assess the problem to resolve via existing data, previous answers and recommendations.

-As the customer writes their query in natural language , the Natrual Language Classifier will classify the query.
+As the customer writes their query in natural language , the Natural Language Classifier will classify the query.
 In this demonstration the **IBM Watson Natural Language Classifier** system is trained to understand topics related to Mobile Phone batteries.
-Once the query is classified, the query is sent to the ***Business Rules*** engine to assess whether
+Once the query is classified, the query is wrapped inside an assessment object that is used to keep the context of the dialog and the customer data.
+This assessment is sent to the ***Business Rules*** engine to first assess if all the data needed, to deliver recommendations, are present.
+Two type of data validation rules are implemented in a first decision service: customer profile present, and if the first query was classified as 'battery' issue or device issue then load the owned products.
+Those data are coming from a Customer Relationship Management (CRM) system running on Premise.
+When data are loaded, the assessment is moved to 'Investigation' state where user will answer a set of questions to get the 'expert system' to deliver the most accurate recommendation.
+The question flow is no more static but will take care of previous answer and customer data.

 The application has two components:
-- A AngularJS front end which allows users to enter natural language queries
+- A AngularJS front end which allows users to enter natural language queries, and answer questions
-- A Python back end which offers a REST interface for the front end to communicate with
+- A Python back end which offers a REST interface for the front end to communicate with the different components of the solution:
     * The Python application binds to **IBM Watson™ Natural Language Classifier** and **Retrieve and Rank** services
+    * DOM Rule Service on Bluemix
+    * a Mockup CRM application that in real deployment will be a API defined in API connect and front end to the CRM application.

 ## Application flow

 1. The user enters a query (related to their mobile phone battery) on the website using natural language
-1. The back-end application uses **Natural Language Classifier** to classify the query.
+2. The back-end application uses **Natural Language Classifier** to classify the query.
-1. Whatever happens next happens next
+3. From the category derived, the query is wrapped in an Assessment object that is sent to ODM Bluemix Rule Service, data validation decision service.
+4. Until the data are not completed, load the data from the different data source and call the ODM Bluemix Rule Service, data validation decision service
+5. Once data completed, call the ODM Bluemix Rule Service, manage dialog decision service to get the next best question to ask
+6. User select the best answer, the answers are kept in the Assessment object, and sent to ODM Bluemix Rule Service, manage dialog decision service.
+Continue until reaching recommendation

 ## Deploying the application
 The application can be deployed in two ways: